An urologist is a doctor specializing in genitourinary system disorders. Like your doctor, your urologist will be interested in your:

 - Medical history

-Your urologist will probably ask you to retake certain tests and exams that you were already given, but there he will also ask you to undergo a number of other tests that will help in determining your diagnosis.
+Your urologist will probably ask you to retake certain tests and exams that you were already given, but he will also ask you to undergo a number of other tests that will help in determining your diagnosis.
 It is important to know whether you have prostate cancer or benign prostatic hyperplasia:

 - A physical examination;